acoustic-content-samples/sample-search-api/README.md

 - **fq=tags:** searches for one or more tags, for example fq=tags:(beach OR summer)
 - **fq=categoryLeaves:** searches for category values, for example fq=categoryLeaves:(travel OR auto)

+#### Search content by element

+The delivery search example shows how to search for content by the value of a particular element.
+The examples show searching for Products by a ProductId and searching for Events by the event date.
+In order for the Product examples to show results, a "Product" content type needs to exist in the target tenancy, containing an element named "ProductId" that is configured to have a search key of "string1".
+In order for the Event example to show results, an "Event" content type needs to exist in the target tenancy, containing an element named "EventDate" that is configured to have a search key of "sortableDate1".
+A video showing these steps in more detail is here: https://youtu.be/j0WdgTvJX7Y

 ### Running the sample with the Node.js Express server

 #### 1. Download the files and install Node modules